CODE-at-TACC/summer-2016/robotics/ASSEMBLY.md

 ** TODO: YouTube on assembling kit **

+** TODO: YouTube on logging in to Particle.io and flashing firmware **

 _*Try this:*_

 - Disconnect power from the USB battery pack.
 Try reversing the connections on each pair of wires connecting the motors.
 What happens?